ritikar1/Learnify/README.md

 ## Acknowledgements

-StudyPedia makes use of the OpenAI Key.
+Learnify makes use of the OpenAI Key.
 Special thanks to OpenAI for providing access to their powerful language model.